Bayesian inference for aggregated Hawkes processes

 \subsection{The temporal Hawkes process}

 Hawkes processes are a class of point processes which exhibit a {\it self-exciting behavior}, meaning that the occurrence of an event can lead to the occurrence of additional, subsequent events.
-Consider a temporal point process with event times $\{t_i\}$.
-Let $N$ be the corresponding counting measure for the process on $\mathbb{R}$ which counts the number of points falling within any arbitrary Borel set.
-Let $\history$ denote the process' history up to time $t$, $\history = \{ t_i: t_i<t \}$.
-The process' mechanisms are often characterized through its (conditional) intensity, defined as the limit of the expected number of points in an infinitesimal time window following $t$ given the realized history $\history$ \citep{daley2003introduction},
+Consider a temporal point process $\bm X = \{t_1, t_2, \dots\}$ where $t_i$ can be interpreted as the time of occurrence of the $i^{th}$ event, and $0\leq t_i<t_{i+1}$ for all $i\in\mathbb{Z}^+$.
+We use $\history$ to denote the process' history up to time $t$, i.e. $\history = \{ t^*\in\bm X: t^*<t \}.$ Consider a right-continuous counting measure $N(A)$ defined as the number of event times in $A.$ Then a point process can be specified by its conditional intensity, defined as the limit of the expected number of points in an infinitesimal time window following $t$ given the realized history \citep{daley2003introduction},